 Candy Stevens was raised and lives in Central Victoria where she has a studio at CASPA Gallery in Castlemaine.
-RED DOOR STUDIO is open Wednesdays and Fridays between 10-3pm With a background in painting and photography, Candy’s work has always explored identity and spirituality.
+STUDIO 2 is open Wednesdays and Fridays between 10-3pm

 Artist Statement